 There was a time when receiving a new email alert was such a big deal.
 Sadly, those days are now behind us, and people rarely get excited today when they receive a new email message.
 What’s more, some people now think that new email alerts are bothersome.

 However, some businesses have found a way to rekindle that glorious past.
 This should interest you, especially if you are planning to create a useful email list.
-This article will explore the process of building and utilizing an email list.
+This article will explore the process of building and utilizing an email contact list.

 For a quick summary of the major points, you can directly jump to the infographic towards the end!

 It would help if you approached your leads with some subtleness.
 Unfortunately, some companies bombard their potential clients with unlimited product offers.
 But nobody likes to have an email inbox full of free shipping information and daily discounts.
 If your business pursues this route, most of your emails will end up in the spam inbox.

 It would be best if you stopped pushing your email recipients towards the sales team.
 Although this should be your end game, you should adopt some maneuvers.
 And the best way is to mix informative content with product-specific information.
 This way, your clients will gain some practical knowledge from your emails.